Error bounded compression for weather and climate applications: Benchmarks

 The deviation of trajectories is measured through the RMSE of particle densities at every time step, where we treat each tracked air parcel as an abstract particle.
 This effectively measures the difference of the particle distribution. \autoref{fig:trajectory_rmse_rd} shows the rate-distortion plot for EBCC and SZ3.
 EBCC has approximately 1.9$\times$ compression ratio of SZ3 at the same RMSE level.
 Similarly, it can achieve around 50\% RMSE at the same compression ratio.
 The baseline RMSE derived from trajectories of ERA5 uncertainty members is relatively high.
 This allows a 10\% error target for EBCC and 1\% - 5\% error target for SZ3, which results in compression ratios of 282$\times$ and around 150$\times$ respectively.

 \autoref{fig:traj} shows the simulated trajectory using original, ERA5 uncertainty ensemble member, and compressed data.
 We select EBCC with relative error targets of 10\% and 1\%, and SZ3 with targets of 5\% and 0.5\%, since the two pairs have similar compression ratios.
 As indicated in \autoref{fig:trajectory_rmse_rd}, the difference between trajectories of ERA5 ensemble members is evident, as more lower level particles circle around the north-western Pacific in member 1.
-EBCC with 1\% relative error results in a similar trajectory plume as the reference with only a slight change in the thickness of low level (> 950hPa) trajectories around 50$^\circ$N, 160$^\circ$E. When relaxing the error target to 10\%, the changes in near-surface trajectories (green and yellow) become more apparent while there are fewer trajectories going north at higher levels (blue).
+EBCC with 1\% relative error results in a similar trajectory plume as the reference with only a slight change in the thickness of low level ($>$ 950hPa) trajectories around 50$^\circ$N, 160$^\circ$E. When relaxing the error target to 10\%, the changes in near-surface trajectories (green and yellow) become more apparent while there are fewer trajectories going north at higher levels (blue).
 For SZ3, the difference in trajectories at 0.5\% relative error is already comparable to EBCC at 1\% relative error.
 The trajectories for SZ3 with 5\% relative error are visibly different from the reference trajectories with ERA5 member 0 data and such difference is larger than the difference between ensemble members.
 In \autoref{fig:density}, we examine the density of tracked particles one week after the Fukushima incident.
 Both EBCC at 1\% and SZ3 at 0.5\% relative error targets produce perceptually similar distributions as the reference.
 At 10\% error target, our method keeps the general distribution, while SZ3 at 5\% error target results in fewer air parcels near the south-east region of the Kamchatka peninsula and the US west coast.
+In summary, EBCC can produce a compressed wind field, introducing less error in simulated trajectories compared with SZ3 at the same compression ratios.
+It can achieve a 282$\times$ compression ratio while keeping induced errors below that of ERA5 uncertainty.